 - Write for the audience, not just for the search engines.
 Make sure your content actually conveys meaning and provides value.

-Google started using SSL as a factor in ranking in 2014.
+Use HTTPS: Google started using SSL as a factor in ranking in 2014.
 SSL stands for Secure Sockets Layer; what this means is that data sent through the website is encrypted to protect against other people, especially on shared networks, picking up passwords, credit card numbers and other sensitive information.
 Google wants to encourage all website owners to switch from HTTP to HTTPS, so the search engine has increased the importance of SSL as a ranking factor and many browsers now mark non-HTTPS sites as insecure.

-Google announced a policy of ranking mobile-friendly sites higher than those that are not back in 2015.
+Your website needs to be mobile-friendly: Google announced a policy of ranking mobile-friendly sites higher than those that are not back in 2015.
 Websites that are hard to use on a mobile phone – text too small to read, links too small to click, flash videos that don’t play on a smart phone – can get lower rankings or show a warning in mobile search results.

-In July 2018 Google announced that mobile page loading time would be a ranking factor.
+Make sure your pages load quickly: In July 2018 Google announced that mobile page loading time would be a ranking factor.
 Desktop loading time has already been a factor for years.
 A slow page speed also means that search engines can’t crawl as many pages, which could negatively affect your indexation.